VSA – How to Apply it Like a Professional Trader

 Before I show you the visual examples of VSA I want to explain the two strategies.

 - No supply on down bars

-I will jump into each of these strategies into more details and illustrate a trade setup to help you better understand volume spread analysis.
+I will jump into each of these strategies into more details and illustrate a trade setup to help you better understand VSA.

 Both of these trading strategies work on any time frame.
 If you are swing trading or day trading, it does not matter.

-You will find that volume spread analysis is equally powerful on all time frames and especially effective on multiple time frame analysis.
+You will find that VSA is equally powerful on all time frames and especially effective on multiple time frame analysis.